Global Educational Network for Satellite Operations

-The Global Educational Network for Satellite Operations (GENSO) is forming by a worldwide network of ground stations and spacecraft which can interact via a software standard.
-The GENSO aims to increase the return from educational space missions and changed the way that these missions are managed, dramatically increasing the level of access to orbital educational spacecraft.
+The Global Educational Network for Satellite Operations (GENSO) was a worldwide network of ground stations and spacecraft which were able to interact via a software standard.
+The GENSO aimed to increase the return from educational space missions and changed the way that these missions were managed, dramatically increasing the level of access to orbital educational spacecraft.

 History

 In November 2007, a kickoff meeting was held at the CubeSat workshop.
 This short presentation (at Aalborg University in Denmark) to the rest of the GENSO groups described work at Cal Poly for the project.
 This workshop kicked off the Alpha Test phase of the project.
-The entire project was successfully demoed in front of a live audience (us), and it worked beautifully.
+The entire project was successfully demoed in front of a live audience (us).
 The Mission Control Client booked downlink sessions with the Ground Station Server, and the Ground Station Server controlled the radio and rotors at the AAU ground station (across the building).
 The running Authentication Server authenticated people and registered satellites on the network.